printers-for-people/catboat/docs/Config_Reference.md

 #   The amount of time (in seconds) to wait for the BLTouch pin to
 #   move up or down.
 The default is 0.680 seconds.
 #stow_on_each_sample: True
-#   This determines if Klipper should command the pin to move up
+#   This determines if Kalico should command the pin to move up
 #   between each probe attempt when performing a multiple probe
 #   sequence.
 Read the directions in docs/BLTouch.md before setting
 #   this to False.
 The default is True.
 #probe_with_touch_mode: False
-#   If this is set to True then Klipper will probe with the device in
+#   If this is set to True then Kalico will probe with the device in
 #   "touch_mode".
 The default is False (probing in "pin_down" mode).
 #pin_up_reports_not_triggered: True
 #   Set if the BLTouch consistently reports the probe in a "not